Ultralight down sleeping bag – maximum comfort with minimal weight for cold nights

 3. Weight and packed size

 An ultralight down sleeping bag typically weighs between 500 and 900 grams.
 For trekking tours, anything under 1 kg is optimal weight.
-The packed size should be as small as possible without compromising heat performance.
+The packed size should be as small as possible without compromising warmth performance.

 4. Down quality and origin